 iv) Receive and handle consultations and suggestions relevant to the award;

-v) Propose adjustments in rules and regulations relevant to the award.
+v) Propose adjustments in rules and procedures relevant to the award.

-13. The assessment institutions under the Organizing Committee are consisted of the following:
+13. The assessment institutions under the Organizing Committee consist of the following:

 i) A Technical Committee, which is responsible for selecting a shortlist of initiatives to be submitted to the Jury for final consideration;

 ii) A Jury, which selects the award winners from the shortlist to be submitted to the Organizing Committee.